Code-Institute-Submissions/Stream1-Project-2/README.md

  - The photo viewer
 - The contact form

-The tests were carried out manually, and also where possible, Jamine was just to test individual JavaScript functions, which can be viewed within the respository.
+The tests were carried out manually, and also where possible, Jamine was just to test individual JavaScript functions, and the tests can be viewed within the respository.